 Talk about challenges.
-Ask him how he feels when he’s struggling with something.
-Put a name to his emotions: sad, angry, overwhelmed, etc. Then ask him why he’s feeling the emotion he just named.
+Ask kids how they feel when they’re struggling with something.
+Put a name to the emotions: sad, angry, overwhelmed, etc. Then ask why they’re feeling the emotion they just named.

 Work on strategies.
-Brainstorm ways he might have done something differently to get a different outcome.
+Brainstorm ways kids might have done something differently to get a different outcome.
 Controlling emotions in order to think of solutions is a big part of EI.

 Help others.
-Have your child join you in taking care of people in need as a way to build empathy.
-You can join a volunteer effort, or just bring him along when you take food to a sick neighbor.
+Have kids join you in taking care of people in need as a way to build empathy.
+You can join a volunteer effort, or just bring them along when you take food to a sick neighbor.

 Some kids with learning and thinking differences have trouble with emotional intelligence.